jaidevprabhu/Bank_Direct_Marketing/README.md

 We will now examine the accuracy of our model using appropriate metrics.

-- Since this is a classification problem, the Confusion Matrix will show us the classes and the true v/s predicted labels.
+- Since this is a classification problem, the Confusion Matrix will show us the classes and the true v/s predicted labels
 ![Simple Model Confusion Matrix](images/simple_model_CM.png)

-We will now proceed to see how the AUC metric now scores for this simnple model.
+We will now see the AUC metric scores for this simple model.
 ![Simple Model ROC AUC chart](images/ROC_AUC_simple_pipeline.png)

-We note that it has improved somewhat from the baseline model getting the AUC from 0.50 to 0.71, so this is progress.
+It has improved somewhat from the baseline model, getting the AUC from 0.50 to 0.71, which is progress.

 ###  Model Comparisons